Faughs GAA Club: Mid- to late-20th century

+Grounds

 From their foundation in 1885 up to 1949, Faughs trained in the Phoenix Park in the Fifteen Acres, Nine Acres, Polo Ground and beside the Hurling Ground or Army Ground, except for a short period in the winter of 1942–1943 when they moved to Dolphin Park.
 From 1949 to 1958, they leased a ground in St. Anne's Estate in Killester, where they erected their own dressing rooms.

 Following serious vandalism of these, they moved back to the Phoenix Park to the original Fifteen Acres of the 1885 period.
-In 1972, training moved to Terenure College where the team training facilities included the luxury of showers, etc., until finally in 1981, they moved to the ground at Tymon North, Templeogue.
+In 1972, training moved to Terenure College.
+Then, in 1981, they moved to the ground at Tymon North, Templeogue.

 In the early days, club meetings took place at various venues, including Pat Cullen's premises at 27 Upper Ormond Quay, where Dublin County Board and Leinster Council meetings were also held.
 Later, and for many years, Tommy Moore's premises in Cathedral Street was the home of Faughs.
-It was also the meeting place for all Gaels from all over Ireland attending matches at Croke Park.

 From the early 1960s, Stephen Bourke's premises at 25 Wexford Street became the new home of Faughs.
 It was here that the plans were laid to build the clubhouse at Tymon North, Templeogue, which was officially opened by Dr. Patrick Hillery, President of Ireland on 30 November 1986.

-From the earliest days, Faughs' contribution to Dublin GAA games has been considerable.
-Pat Cullen was a member of Dublin County Board from 1887, and its treasurer from 1902, a founder member of the Dublin Hurling League 1901 and donor of the Cullen Cup to the League winners.
-He is believed to have helped financially in the purchase of Croke Park by the G.A.A.